 But there is something else that they stripped off the Colosseum.

 Didn’t you notice all of those holes, both inside and outside the Colosseum?

-Many of you during our Live Virtual Tours think of bombings that caused those holes.
+Many of you during our online experiences think of bombings that caused those holes.
 But that is not the case.